Including other people in your tweets with the @

 Note – as the @ sign is reserved for marking people’s handles, you can’t use it as an abbreviation for ‘at’, for example, ‘let’s meet @6pm @cafe’ – it will treat these as an @message, and it’s likely that someone, somewhere, will have chosen @6pm or @cafe as a handle!

 A small but important point is where you place the @username.
-If you are responding to a tweet, using the ‘reply’ button, then Twitter will automatically begin your tweet response with the @username, and you can then type the rest of your message.
+If you are responding to a tweet, using the ‘reply’ button, then Twitter will not use up characters, and put “Replying to @username” above your reply.

 Why might you want a wider audience to see conversations between you and another user?